SUSE/skuba/ci/infra/testrunner/README.md

 * master: specifications for the master(s)
 * plugin_dir: directory used for retrieving terraform plugins.
 If not set, plugins are installed using terraform [discovery mechanism](https://www.terraform.io/docs/extend/how-terraform-works.html#discovery)
 * retries: maximum number of attempts to recover from failures during terraform provisioning
-* ssh_key: specifies the location of the key used to access nodes.
-The default is to use the user's key located at `$HOME/.ssh/id_rsa`
 * stack name: the unique name of the platform stack on the shared infrastructure, used as prefix by many resources such as networks, nodes, among others.
 Default is "$USER"
 * tfdir: path to the terraform files.
 Testrunner must have writing permissions to this directory.
 Defaults to `$WORKSPACE/skuba/ci/infra`.
 * tfvars: name of the terraform variables file to be used.
 Defaults to "terraform.tfvars.json.ci.example"